 What about safety?

 Recreational Water Quality Criteria reflect the latest scientific knowledge, public comments and external peer review.
 The criteria are designed to protect the public from exposure to harmful levels of pathogens while participating in water-contact activities such as swimming, wading and surfing in all waters designated for such recreational uses.
 In the last few years the acceptable levels have been lowered in an effort to protect citizens.
-In 2012 the acceptable level was 110, it was then lowered to 104, and earlier this year the Recreational Water Quality Criteria was reduced to 71.
+In 2012 the acceptable level was 110, it was then lowered to 104, and in 2017 the Recreational Water Quality Criteria was reduced to 71.

 Through the Healthy Beaches Monitoring program, the Martin County Health Department, Division of Environmental Health, conducts beach and river water sampling in eight locations throughout the county every other week.